versionone/jquery-instaform/readme.md

 Tests
 --
 This plugin was built using [JSpec](http://visionmedia.github.com/jspec/).
 To run the specs navigate to the src/spec/dom.html file in Firefox (other browsers do not seem to work).

+License
+--
+Please refer to the LICENSE file.